tc2000731/code-dpsm/readme.md

 ```
 `MaxP=35` means the maximum number of parallel computing processes

-`save_path="res.csv"` means experiment results will be saved `res.csv`
+`save_path="res.csv"` means experiment results will be saved in `res.csv`

 ---

-To run the algorithm in other dataset/parameters, do:
+To run the algorithm with other dataset/parameters, do:

 ### 1.
 ...